Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Monte Carlo Shell Model and T-plot

-with $a^{\dagger}_n$ being the creation operator of a usual single-particle state, for instance, that of the HO potential, and $D^{(k)}_{i,n}$ denoting a matrix element.
-By choosing an optimal matrix $D^{(k)}$, we can select $\phi_k$ so that such $\phi_k$ better contributes to the lowering of the corresponding energy eigenvalue.
+with $c^{\dagger}_n$ being the creation operator of a usual single-particle state, and $D^{(i)}_{n,k}$ denoting a matrix element.

+By choosing an optimal matrix $D^{(i)}$, we can select $\phi^{(i)}$ so that such $\phi^{(i)}$ better contributes to the lowering of the corresponding energy eigenvalue.
+The value of the amplitude $f_{i,K}$ is determined through the diagonalization of $H$ with obtained basis vectors.
 Thus, the determination of $D^{(k)}$ is the core of the MCSM calculation.
 The index $k$ runs up to 50-100, but can be more.
 These are much smaller than the dimension of the many-body Hilbert space, which is 4.8$\times$10$^{33}$ for the case of $^{166}$Er, as already mentioned.

 Thus, the basis vectors of the MCSM calculation are composed of ``stochastically - variationally deformed'' single-particle states.
-The adopted basis vectors are mutually independent, otherwise no energy gain.
-By having a set of these MCSM basis vectors thus fixed, we diagonalize the Hamiltonian, and obtain energy eigenvalues and eigenstates.
+The adopted basis vectors are mutually independent, otherwise there is no energy gain.
+By having a set of these MCSM basis vectors thus fixed, we diagonalize the Hamiltonian and obtain energy eigenvalues and eigenstates.
 A large number of MCSM calculations have been performed as exemplified in Refs. \cite{tsunoda_2014,togashi_2016,otsuka_2016,leoni_2017,marsh_2018,togashi_2018,ichikawa_2019,otsuka_2019,taniuchi_2019,tsunoda_2020,marginean_2020,abe_2021,otsuka_2022_nature}.